Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Calculating Linking Chains

 The chains where the ``To'' column has been left empty are crossed tails with crosses of multiplicity $1$.
 If $\s$ is principal and $e_{\s} > 1$ then $\Gamma_{\s}$ has the following tails with parameters $(t_1,\mu)$:

 If $\s'$ is principal and $e_{\s'} > 1$ then $\Gamma_{\s'}$ has the following tails with parameters $(t_1,\mu)$:

 \end{thm}

-\begin{remark} Note that for this particular type of hyperelliptic curve, $\s$ will be principal unless it is a cotwin (i.e. if $|\s'| = 2g(C)$), and $\s'$ will be principal unless it is a twin.
+\begin{remark} For this particular type of hyperelliptic curve, $\s$ will be principal unless it is a cotwin (i.e. if $|\s'| = 2g(C)$), and $\s'$ will be principal unless it is a twin.
 Since we have assumed that $g \geq 2$, these cases cannot coincide.
-Note also that neither $\s$ nor $\s'$ can be \"ubereven in this case. \end{remark}
+Note that neither $\s$ nor $\s'$ can be \"ubereven in this case. \end{remark}

 \begin{remark} Suppose $\s$ is principal.
 In $\X_k$ we can see most of the components of $\X_{\widetilde{\s},k}$.
 The central component $\Gamma_{\s}$ will have the same multiplicity and genus as $\Gamma_{\widetilde{\s}}$, and will have almost the same tails.
 The only difference being that one or two of the tails (the $(0,0)$-tail in the case $\s'$ is odd and the $(x=0)$-tail(s) otherwise) will instead form either part of a linking chain between $\Gamma_{\s}$ and $\Gamma_{\s'}$ (in the case $\s'$ principal); or a loop or a crossed tail associated to $\s'$ (in the case where $\s'$ is a twin).
 We will say that the downhill section of the linking chain \textit{corresponds} to this tail.
 If the linking chain, loop or crossed tail in $\X_k$ has a non-trivial level section, then all the components of the tails in $\X_{\s,k}$ appear in the linking chain(s) in $\X_k$.
 If the level section has length zero then some of the lower multiplicity components do not appear - we expand on this in Section \ref{subsec:upcsmalldistance}.